 OTE (common usage)

-These some trained legal personnel they are not solicitors, however, work in conjunction with a solicitor or in non-contentious forums.
+These are trained legal personnel.
+They are not solicitors, however, they work in conjunction with a solicitor or in non-contentious forums.

 Forever; for eternity; infinite.
 The law in some countries (England and Wales for example) does not allow licenced property rights for more than 80 years.